ip-edge/cordova-plugin-serial-magic-gears/README.md

 Used to write EPC rfid tags on android using SerialMagic Gears.

 Description:

 This plugin is used to write RFID Epcs using SerialMagic Gears, and Serialio Scanfobs.
 It is only available for Android

 Installation:

-After adding the plugin into your project and config.xml, run cordova.exec() passing through the EPC you want write.
+Add the plugin to the cordova project, and use cordova.exec() while passing through the EPC you want write.

+Eg. cordova.exec(epcRfid, onSuccessFunction(), onFailureFunction());